J. M. Stuart Fellowship

 The Stuart Fellow must have completed all preliminary exams and is expected to reside in Providence or nearby for the entire academic year in which the fellowship is awarded.
 He or she is provided with work space in the Library.
 Time contributed to work on the Library project, which is a requirement of the fellowship, should average around one day/week.

-The Stuart Fellowship carries a nine-month stipend equal to that provided by the Graduate School (currently $21,500) for a fellowship term that starts on September 1.
-Beginning in 2013-14, the Stuart Fellow will also receive a summer stipend that is equivalent but additional to the summer support provided by the Graduate School (currently one-ninth of the academic year stipend), to be used in the summer following their residency at the JCB.
-Fellows may also apply for up to $1,000 in travel funds for supplementary dissertation research in other collections.
+The Stuart Fellowship carries a stipend equivalent to the Graduate School stipend (approximately $22,000) for a nine-month term, beginning September 1.
+The Stuart Fellow will also receive a summer stipend that is equivalent but additional to the summer support provided by the Graduate School (currently one-ninth of the academic year stipend), to be used in the summer following their residency at the JCB.
+Fellows may also apply for up to $1,000 in travel funds for supplementary dissertation research in other collections of primary materials.

 Although not required, preference may be given to a candidate whose topic shows the promise of developing into a comparative study, i.e., that incorporates the use of sources from two or more of the following areas: African-American, Amerindian, Dutch, English, French, Portuguese, and Spanish.

 Please note that as the funding is intended to provide time and resources to devote to research and writing of the dissertation, it is also understood that the successful candidate will not otherwise be employed, either inside or outside the University, during the term of the Stuart Fellowship.

 For more information, please contact Margot Nishimura, Deputy Director and Librarian, at 401-863-1416 or email@example.com.

 For reference, a list of all current JCB Fellows along with their research topics can be found here: http://www.brown.edu/academics/libraries/john-carter-brown/fellowships/current-fellows